wlcable/GeoStar_GNSS_Bin2RINEX/README.md

  The Makefile is currently not properly written, maybe someone would like to fix this.
 I have been simply running *make -B GeoS2RINEX* in the src folder.

  ## GPS-IR
  In addition to creating the RINEX observation and navigation files I have added a feature to output data in a format to be used for GPS-IR.
 The format now follows that of the [gnssSNR](http://github.com/kristinemlarson/gnssSNR) utility written by @kristinemlarson.
-However, I truncated the last 4 columns because in this case they were always 0 and just wasting space.
+However, I have truncated the last 4 columns because in this case they were always 0 and just wasting space.

 ## Command-line Options
 	GeoS2RINEX path/input_file [options]
 	Options:
-			-StationID XXXX, default=XXXX00ZZZ, ZZZ=country code, limit 9 characters
-			-SVlog, enable generation of a csv file with Satellite Vehicle Info (CNR, El, Az) -Outpath /path/path/, default is same as input -CreationAgency XXXX, Name of Agency that creates this file (20) -MarkerName XXXX, Name of the Marker (60) -MarkerNumber XXXX, Number of the Marker (20)
+			-StationID XXXX, default=XXXX00ZZZ, ZZZ=country code, limit 9 characters, truncated to 4 for snr files -SVlog, enable generation of a csv file with Satellite Vehicle Info (CNR, El, Az) -Outpath /path/path/, default is same as input, must already exist -CreationAgency XXXX, Name of Agency that creates this file (20) -MarkerName XXXX, Name of the Marker (60) -MarkerNumber XXXX, Number of the Marker (20)